refayathaque/devops-on-GCP-with-tf-and-github/cloud-run.md

+notes below are from another repo, so some files/general things might not make sense

 # [Cloud Run](https://cloud.google.com/run/docs/quickstarts)

 - Cloud Run is a managed compute platform that enables you to run containers that are invocable via requests or events.
 Cloud Run is serverless: it abstracts away all infrastructure management, so you can focus on what matters most — building great applications.